Researcher & PhD Student

 |M.Sc.||Design and Implementation of a RAP Prototype for the Centralized Network/Distributed User Model in TSN|

-- D. Merling, S. Lindner, and M. Menth: P4-Based Implementation of BIER and BIER-FRR for Scalable and Resilient Multicast, (preprint), accepted for Journal of Network and Computer Applications (JNCA), 2020, Elsevier
+- D. Merling, S. Lindner, and M. Menth: P4-Based Implementation of BIER and BIER-FRR for Scalable and Resilient Multicast, (preprint), in Journal of Network and Computer Applications (JNCA), vol. 196, Nov.
+2020, Elsevier

 |M.Sc.||Design and P4-Based Implementation of Scalable and Resilient BIER and BIER-TE for Large IP Multicast Networks, Master-Thesis, Eberhard Karls University Tübingen, Chair of Communication Networks, March 2019 (pdf)|